conormacdonald55/personalblog/content/about/index.md

 #slug: "shortcodes"
 ---

-# Uses
+## Uses

 Here is a list of all the software, technologies, and tools I use.

 ## This Website

 * [Hugo](https://gohugo.io/) - a popular open-source static site generator for building very fast and very flexible websites.
 * [Blowfish](https://blowfish.page/) - A free, powerful, lightweight theme for Hugo built with Tailwind CSS.
 I found this theme to have robust documentation compared with than other Hugo themes.
 This theme is also super flexible and super pretty.
-* [Cloudflare](https://www.cloudflare.com/en-gb/) - I use Cloudflare pages to build and deploy my website through Cloudflare Pages.
+* [Cloudflare](https://www.cloudflare.com/en-gb/) - I use Cloudflare pages to automatically build and deploy my website through Cloudflare Pages which is linked to the GitHub repo of my website code.
 I also control my domain through Cloudflare (hosting, security, analytics) which I found to be very easy and intuitive to use.
 I am using Cloudflare's free tier.
 * [VentraIP](https://ventraip.com.au/) - I registered my domain name through VentraIP.
 However, everything else associated with a website (hosting, deployment, security, analytics) is done through Cloudflare.

 ## Software

 * [VS Code](https://code.visualstudio.com/) - my preferred code editor for my website and other hobby projects like my homelab.
 * [1password](https://1password.com/) - my preferred password manager and one I recommend to everyone.
 I cannot tell how good this password manager is and how simple it is to use.
 Great product 10/10.
+* [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) - my authenticator app that I use for simple, fast and highly secure two-factor authentication.

+## Operating Systems

+* Ubuntu core - for desktops
+* Ubuntu server - for my server environments
+* Proxmox - for my clustered server environment